 - The Alcoholic: "Kiss the Bottle" is about a pair of these.

-- Digital Piracy Is Okay: You can hear all four albums on their YouTube channel.
+- Digital Piracy Is Okay: All 4 albums are on their YouTube channel in full.

 - Epic Rocking: "Bivouac" rings in at 10:03; "Accident Prone" and "Basilica" clock in at 6:14 and 6:05, respectively.